tkucic/UniTest/README.md

 ## Usage of the unit test framework

 The usage of the library can be checked from the included programs in the Library_tests namespace which can be imported into the target system.
 The library end user can implement the assert functions into its own solutions.
+As the library and the test cases are written in structured text the test cases are easily programmatically created.
+For example, the test cases for all the library assert functions were written by a script.

 ### General example of POU under test case